AlgoMaster Logo

 • Sorting grades or scores: Exam scores range from 0 to 100.
 With k = 101 and potentially thousands of students, Counting Sort runs in O(n) and is much faster than comparison sorts.

 • Sorting ages: Human ages range from 0 to roughly 150.
-Sorting a database of millions of records by age is a perfect fit.
+Sorting a database of millions of records by age fits well.

 • Sorting characters: ASCII characters have values 0-127, giving k = 128.
-Sorting characters in a string is a classic application.
+Sorting characters in a string is a common application.

 • As a subroutine for Radix Sort: Radix Sort processes one digit at a time, and each digit has a small range (0-9 for decimal).
-Counting Sort handles each digit pass efficiently and, critically, provides the stability that Radix Sort requires.
+Counting Sort handles each digit pass efficiently and provides the stability that Radix Sort requires.

 • Sorting with known, bounded keys: Any scenario where input values come from a small, known universe.